Civil Enforcement Officer

 There will be a requirement to take on other duties as required and provide support to other local areas when needed.

-We have one full time vacancy available at present, however as we are a busy and growing service, further vacancies may be available in the future.
+We have one part time vacancy available at present, however as we are a busy and growing service, further vacancies may be available in the future.

 Civil Enforcement Officer